OFI Policies

 Conference therefore calls on the Scottish National Party and SNP Scottish Government to continue to progress this legislation and ensure that a complete, inclusive, and watertight ban on conversion practices is passed within this parliament and that non-legislative measures to both educate the public and support survivors are put in place as quickly as possible.

-Informed Consent Model for Adult Transition Care
+6. Informed Consent Model for Adult Transition Care (passed by the SNP)

 Conference recognises that the ICD-11 has removed Gender Dysphoria from it’s list of mental health conditions, and the move away from pathologizing trans identity this represents.
 Conference also recognises the extreme waiting times and significant distress that needing to seek this outdated diagnosis imposes on trans people trying to access Gender Affirming Care.